mikajoh/ssbR/README.md

-### ssbR: Download data from Statistics Norway's (SSB)
+### ssbR: Download data from Statistics Norway (SSB)

-This R-package provides functions for viewing, searching and downloading data from Statistics Norway's (SSB) directly in R.
+This R-package provides functions for viewing, searching and downloading data from Statistics Norway (SSB) directly in R.

 #### Installation